Leprosy in Louisiana: 21st Century

 As of 2001, there were fifteen total leprosy, or Hansen's Disease, cases reported in Louisiana.
 Thirteen of those reported cases were endemic.
 These thirteen endemic cases came from thirteen different parishes in Louisiana.
 However, most of these cases were concentrated in the southern half of the state.

+Carville is now the home of The National Hansen's Disease Museum.

+Several out-patient care clinics around the United States provide primary treatment and medication of leprosy..

 Life at Carville

 From 1894-1999, the leprosarium underwent several name changes: Louisiana Leper Home (1894), U.S. Marine Hospital No. 66 (1921), Gillis W. Long Hansen's (Leprosy) Disease Center (1986).
 Due to the various names, the leprosarium was commonly referred to as "Carville."
 Carville became known as the national leprosarium because all persons diagnosed with leprosy (Hansen's disease) in the U.S. were required, by law, to be quarantined and treated.
 The leprosarium soon became a center for leprosy research.

 Identity

 Due to the social stigmas that surrounded leprosy in Louisiana, upon arriving at Carville, patients were encouraged to take on a new identity.
 As a result, many patients at Carville changed their names.
 Additionally, some patients had very limited contact with family members.
 Visitors were allowed, but the remote location made this difficult.
 Even the staff of the leprosarium seldom knew the patients' real names or knew what town they came from.